MengZephyr/Neural-Garment-Dynamic-Super-resolution/README.md

 >[Checkpoint](https://drive.google.com/file/d/1lrYa4SK0uH1IdjrvzjBHyD-a-tc60BCe/view?usp=sharing) <br />

 ## Have fun!

-If you want to take a shot of our method, you can follow below step by step to setup your own training:
+If you want to take a shot of our method, you can follow below step by step to train your own model:

+### Code compile

+> Compile the C++ project, UV_Sampling_proj, which is dependent on the 3rd library of opencv_4.6.0 and embree-3.5.2.x64.vc14.windows.

+> > The python code in ./GDSR dependent on the 3rd library of pytorch, open3d, sklearn, numpy, opencv, einops, PIL, torchvision.

+### Data preparation

 > Throw an outfit and a motion sequence into Marvelous Designer.